grafana/redshift-datasource/docs/sources/configure.md

 # Configure the Amazon Redshift data source

-This page explains how to configure the Amazon Redshift data source in Grafana, including authentication methods, connection settings, provisioning, and Terraform configuration.
+This document explains how to configure the Amazon Redshift data source in Grafana, including authentication methods, connection settings, provisioning, and Terraform configuration.

 ## Before you begin